 - A. Be acquainted with the CIF-SS Media Department and its services - 1.
-Contact Thom Simmons, Assistant Commissioner, at 562-493-9500 or email him at thoms@cifss.org or Program Coordinator, Anita Fopma at anitaf@cifss.org - a) Report outstanding performances by your teams or athletes - b) Provide information on school activities, facts on athletes, coaching milestones, etc. - 2.
-General CIF-SS Media Department Services - a) Weekly top ten polls; Publication of CIF-SS quarterly Bulletin; Maintenance of All Time CIF-SS records; Broadcast approval for all contests; Media contact for championship events - B. Communicate ideas for feature articles on coaches, athletes or teams to local media outlets.
-If you think one of your team members might make an interesting feature article subject, let your local sports editor or beat writer in on it.
+Contact Thom Simmons, Assistant Commissioner, at 562-493-9500 or email him at thoms@cifss.org or Communications Coordinator, Taylor Martinez at taylorm@cifss.org - a) Report outstanding performances by your teams or athletes - b) Provide information on school activities, facts on athletes, coaching milestones, etc. - 2.
+General CIF-SS Media Department Services - a) CIF-SS quarterly Bulletin; Maintenance of All Time CIF-SS records; Broadcast approval for all contests; Media contact for championship events; www.cifss.org; social media sites - B. Communicate ideas for feature articles on coaches, athletes or teams to local media outlets.
+If you think one of your team members might make an interesting feature video/article subject, let your local sports editor, beat writer, streaming outlet or local program producer in on it.
 They are in constant search of these types of items - C. Answer all written requests for information about your program - 1.
-CIF-SS Schedule Requests, Playoff Information forms - 2.
+CIF-SS Requests, Playoff Information forms - 2.
 Local newspaper, radio and TV questionnaires - 3.
 State and national magazine questionnaires - D. Maintain a file of information forms on coaches and athletes.
 These may serve as a valuable reference when coaches or athletes are not available for interview - 1.
 Forms should include age, height, weight, previous involvement in athletics, other sports, etc. - 2.
-Include home and work phone numbers for parents in case of emergency - E. Maintain a photo file of individual athletes - F. Schedule a "Media Day" prior to the season - 1.
+Include mobile and work phone numbers for parents in case of emergency - E. Maintain a photo file of individual athletes - F. Schedule a "Media Day" prior to the season - 1.
 Excellent opportunity to get photo requirements out of the way - 2.
 Notify and invite all local media outlets - 3.
 Have team dressed in game uniform with accurate numbers - 4.
-Provide complete roster, schedule and additional information such as final status and results of previous season - G. Call on your resources get the help you need - 1.
-School journalism department - a) Make "Sports Information Director" out of an interested student - b) Involve students in keeping stats, taking photos, etc. Reward them by taking them on a road trip, honor at banquet, possibly earning a letter - 2.
-Request the school print shop to publish programs, schedule, media guide, posters, press release, etc. - 3.
+Provide complete roster, schedule and additional information such as final stats and results of previous season - G. Call on your resources get the help you need - 1.
+School journalism department - a) Make "Sports Information Director" out of an interested student - b) Involve students in keeping stats, taking photos, video content etc. Reward them by taking them on a road trip, honor at banquet, possibly earning a letter

+- 2. Request the school journalism or school broadcast program publish/post programs, schedule, media guide, posters, press release, etc. - 3.
 Tap the booster club for assistance.
-Many parents would like to be involved...provide the opportunity

-H. Create Social Media Platforms.
-(Facebook, Twitter, Foursquare, Google, Pinterest, etc.) and keep updated on a daily basis.
+Many parents would like to be involved...provide the opportunity - H. Create Social Media Platforms.
+(Facebook, X/Twitter, Instagram, YouTube, TikTok, etc.) and keep updated on a daily basis.